datMaffin/homebridge-tesla-powerwall/README.md

 ### Why was the authentication with username and password removed?
 The authentication never worked.
 I did not find good documentation for authentication.
-In addition username and password are not necessery for reading the status from the powerwall.
-The only feature that would require authentication (since Powerwall version 1.20.0) is the stopping and running (starting) of the powerwall.
+In addition username and password are not necessary for reading the status from the Powerwall.
+The only feature that would require authentication (since Powerwall version 1.20.0) is the stopping and running (starting) of the Powerwall.

-If you use a Powerwall with Software version less than 1.20.0 you can stop and start die Powerwall by toggling the switch indicating the Powerwall on/off state.
+If you use a Powerwall with Software version less than 1.20.0 you can stop and start the Powerwall by toggling the switch that is indicating the Powerwall on/off state.

 # Feature request / Bug found?